Massacre of Glencoe

-Although the Jacobite rising of 1689 was no longer a serious threat by May 1690, continuing unrest in the Highlands consumed military resources needed for the Nine Years' War in Flanders.
-In late 1690, the Scottish government agreed to pay the Jacobite clan chiefs a total of £12,000 in return for an oath of loyalty to William and Mary; however, disagreements over dividing the money meant by December 1691 none of them had taken the oath.
+Although the Jacobite rising of 1689 had largely been suppressed by May 1690, a continuing need to police the Highlands diverted military resources from the Nine Years' War in Flanders.
+In late 1690, clan leaders loyal to the exiled House of Stuart agreed to swear allegiance to William and Mary, in return for a cash payment of £12,000.
+However, disagreements over how to divide this meant by December 1691 none of the clans had taken the oath.

-Under pressure from William, Secretary of State Lord Stair decided to make an example as a warning of the consequences for further delay.
-The Glencoe MacDonalds were not the only ones who failed to meet the deadline, as the Keppoch MacDonalds did not swear until early February.
-The precise reasons why they were selected for punishment are still debated, but appear to have been a combination of internal clan politics and a reputation for lawlessness that made them an easy target.
+In response, Lord Stair, Scottish Secretary of State, decided to show the consequences of further delay.
+While others, including the Keppoch MacDonalds, also missed the deadline, the Glencoe MacDonalds appear to have been selected due to a combination of clan politics and a reputation for lawlessness.

-While there are many examples of similar events in earlier Scottish history, by 1692 such incidents were increasingly rare and the brutality of the massacre shocked contemporaries.
-It became a significant element in the persistence of Jacobitism in the Highlands during the first half of the 18th century, and remains a powerful symbol for a variety of reasons.
+While similar events were not unknown in earlier Scottish history, this was no longer the case by 1692, and the brutality of the massacre shocked contemporaries.
+It became a significant element in the persistence of Jacobitism in the Highlands during the first half of the 18th century, and remains a powerful symbol to this day.

 Background

-Some historians argue the late 17th-century Scottish Highlands were more peaceful than often suggested, in part because chiefs could be fined for crimes committed by their clansmen.
-The exception was the area known as Lochaber, identified as a refuge for cattle raiders and thieves by government officials, other chiefs and Gaelic poets.
-Four Lochaber clans were consistently named in such accounts; the Glencoe and Keppoch MacDonalds, the MacGregors and the Camerons.
+Some historians argue the late 17th-century Scottish Highlands were more peaceful than often suggested, the exception being Lochaber, identified as a refuge for cattle raiders and thieves by government officials, other chiefs and Gaelic poets.
+Much of this instability was blamed on the questionable legal status of lands ostensibly leased from Clan Mackintosh and occupied by Clan MacDonald of Keppoch, though the later disputed this claim.
+Four Lochaber clans were consistently identified as prone to lawlessness, the Keppoch and Glencoe MacDonalds, the MacGregors, and Camerons.

-Levies from all four served in the Independent Companies used to suppress the Conventicles in 1678–80, and took part in the devastating Atholl raid that followed Argyll's Rising in 1685.
-Primarily directed against areas in Cowal and Kintyre settled by Lowland migrants, it destabilised large parts of the central and southern Highlands.
-As a result, the government had to use military force to restore order; before James VII and II was deposed by the November 1688 Glorious Revolution, he outlawed the Keppoch MacDonalds for attacking his troops.
+Levies from all four served in the Independent Highland Companies used to suppress the Conventicles in 1678–80.
+They also took part in the raid led by the Marquess of Atholl that followed Argyll's Rising in 1685.
+Primarily directed against Lowland migrants settled in Cowal and Kintyre, the damage inflicted by Atholl's raid destabilised large parts of the central and southern Highlands.
+In September 1688, James VII and II outlawed the Keppoch MacDonalds, shortly before he was deposed by the November 1688 Glorious Revolution.

-When James landed in Ireland to regain his kingdoms in March 1689, the Camerons and Keppoch MacDonalds joined a small force recruited by Viscount Dundee for a supporting campaign in Scotland.
-Dundee and 600 Highlanders died in the victory at Killiecrankie on 27 July; although organised Jacobite resistance ended after Cromdale in May 1690, much of the Highlands remained out of government hands.
-Policing it used resources needed for the Nine Years' War in Flanders, while close links between Western Scotland and Ulster meant unrest in one country often spilled into the other.
-As peace in the Highlands required control of Lochaber, the region had far wider strategic importance than it appears.
+In March 1689, James landed in Ireland in an attempt to regain his kingdoms, with Camerons and Keppoch MacDonalds among those who joined Viscount Dundee for a supporting campaign in Scotland.
+Victory over a government army at Killiecrankie on 27 July cost the lives of Dundee and 600 Highlanders, while organised Jacobite military resistance largely ended after Cromdale in May 1690.
+However, the ongoing need to police the Highlands used resources needed for the Nine Years' War in Flanders, while close links between Western Scotland and Ulster meant unrest in one country often spilled into the other.
+Since peace in the Highlands required control of Lochaber, achieving this had wider strategic importance than might appear.